coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where a person requires access to a restricted arrest record, they may obtain a court order that compels the records custodian to produce the record (often called a subpoena).
 The procedure for obtaining and serving a subpoena may be obtained from the law enforcement agency that holds the record, the clerk of the court where proceedings are initiated, or one may consult an experienced attorney.

-Several county sheriff's offices in Colorado maintain searchable portals or listings on their websites, which interested persons can use to look up arrest records online in Colorado.
-Admittedly, a sheriff's arrests database will only reveal information about arrests made within the respective county.
+Several county sheriff's offices in Colorado maintain searchable portals or listings on their websites that interested persons can use to look up arrest records online in Colorado.
+Admittedly, a sheriff's arrest database will only reveal information about arrests made within the respective county.
 Where a sheriff offers a search tool to check if someone was arrested or jailed after an arrest, it can often be queried with a person's last name or an arrest date.

 Additionally, as explained earlier, individuals can access the Colorado Bureau of Investigation's Internet Criminal History Check (ICHC) website to look up a person's statewide arrest information.
 Similar to locally maintained databases, a user requires a person's last name, first name, and date of birth to search the CBI's ICHC portal.
 However, unlike sheriff's databases, one must pay a nominal fee for every search.